Religion and birth control: Roman Catholicism

 Pope Francis in his apostolic exhortation Amoris laetitia repeats Catholic teaching and gives guidance in its interpretation.
 "The complexity of the issues that arose revealed the need for continued open discussion of a number of doctrinal, moral, spiritual, and pastoral questions."
-He also continues with a warning against "an attitude that would solve everything by applying general rules or deriving undue conclusions from particular theological considerations."
+He also continues with a warning that: "The debates carried on in the media, in certain publications and even among the Church’s ministers, range from an immoderate desire for total change without sufficient reflection or grounding, to an attitude that would solve everything by applying general rules or deriving undue conclusions from particular theological considerations."
 The Pope finishes this with "Since 'time is greater than space', I would make it clear that not all discussions of doctrinal, moral or pastoral issues need to be settled by interventions of the magisterium.
-Unity of teaching and practice is certainly necessary in the Church, but this does not preclude various ways of interpreting some aspects of that teaching or drawing certain consequences from it.
+Unity of teaching and practice is certainly necessary for the Church, but this does not preclude various ways of interpreting some aspects of that teaching or drawing certain consequences from it.
 This will always be the case as the Spirit guides us towards the entire truth."

-The 1987 document Donum Vitae opposes in-vitro fertilization on grounds that it is harmful to embryos and separates procreation from union of the spouses.
-Later on, the 2008 instruction Dignitas Personae denounces embryonic manipulations and new methods of contraception.
+The 1987 document Donum vitae opposes in-vitro fertilization because it is harmful to embryos and separates procreation from the union of the spouses.
+Later on, the 2008 instruction Dignitas personae denounces embryonic manipulations and new methods of contraception.

-Roderick Hindery reported that a number of Western Catholics have voiced significant disagreement with the Church's stance on contraception.
+Roderick Hindery reported that several Western Catholics have voiced significant disagreement with the Church's stance on contraception.
 Among them, dissident theologian Charles Curran criticized the stance of Humanae vitae on artificial birth control.
 In 1968, the Canadian Conference of Catholic Bishops issued what many interpreted as a dissenting document, the Winnipeg Statement, in which the bishops recognized that a number of Canadian Catholics found it "either extremely difficult or even impossible to make their own all elements of this doctrine" (that of Humanae vitae).
 Additionally, in 1969, they reasserted the Catholic principle of primacy of conscience, a principle that they said should be properly interpreted.
-They insisted that "a Catholic Christian is not free to form his conscience without consideration of the teaching of the magisterium, in the particular instance exercised by the Holy Father (i.e., Pope) in an encyclical letter".
+They insisted that "a Catholic Christian is not free to form his conscience without consideration of the teaching of the Magisterium, in the particular instance exercised by the Holy Father (i.e., Pope) in an encyclical letter".
 According to the American Enterprise Institute, 78% of American Catholics say they believe the Church should allow Catholics to use birth control, though other polls reflect different numbers.

 According to Stephen D. Mumford, the Vatican's opposition towards birth control continues to this day and has been a major influence on United States policies concerning the problem of population growth and unrestricted access to birth control.